Godsmack discography

 Godsmack is an American rock band founded in 1995 by singer Sully Erna and bassist Robbie Merrill.
-The band has released eight studio albums, one EP, two compilations, three video albums, and thirty-one singles.
+The band has released nine studio albums, one EP, two compilations, three video albums, and thirty-four singles.
 Erna and Merrill recruited local friend and guitarist Lee Richards and drummer Tommy Stewart to complete the band's lineup.
 In 1996, Tony Rombola replaced Richards, as the band's guitarist.
 In 1998, Godsmack released their self-titled debut album, a remastered version of the band's self-released debut, All Wound Up....
 The album was distributed by Universal/Republic Records and shipped four million copies in the United States.
 In 2001, the band contributed the track "Why" to the Any Given Sunday soundtrack.
 After two years of touring, the band released Awake.
 Although the album was a commercial success, it failed to match the sales of Godsmack.
 In 2002, Stewart left the band due to personal differences, and was replaced by Shannon Larkin.

 The band's third album, Faceless (2003), debuted at number one on the US Billboard 200.
 In 2004, Godsmack released an acoustic-based EP titled The Other Side.
 The EP debuted at number five on the Billboard 200 and was certified gold by the RIAA.
 The band contributed the track "Bring It On" to the Madden 2006 football game in 2005; this track is not featured on any known album or compilation.
 The band released its fourth studio album, IV, in 2006.
 IV was the band's second release to debut at number one, and has since been certified platinum.
 After touring in support of IV for over a year, Godsmack released a greatest hits album called Good Times, Bad Times...
 Ten Years of Godsmack.
 The album included every Godsmack single (with the exception of "Bad Magick"), a cover of the Led Zeppelin song "Good Times Bad Times" and a DVD of the band's acoustic performance at the House of Blues in Las Vegas, Nevada.